 4. Look outside of school.

-You know me, I’m big on the real world.
-If you read my AP article then you know I feel that students can really shine outside of school either as volunteers, intern-types, workers, or just concerned members of a community.
+I feel that students can really shine outside of school either as volunteers, intern-types, workers, or just concerned members of a community.

 I’ll use myself as an example.
 I write professionally for TeenLife, and wrote some content for the Boston Globe GreenBlog.
 Additionally, I volunteer at a National Historical Park every summer (which is, interestingly, what I wrote my Common App essay about).
 Beyond that, I’ve volunteered briefly on a political campaign, I’ve participated in charity events with my synagogue (where I student-teach kindergarten inSunday morning religious school) and I’ve tried generally to go places like museums and sites to learn more about the world around me.